 I believe presentation is equally important as the design you’re presenting.
 You have to sell the design, especially on a community like Dribbble, a community in which you’re competing against very high quality designs.

 So I created a resource to help you identify if your shot can stand out against popular shots.
-This comes after the rather popular page I created on Thursday: “Guide to making a popular shot on Dribbble”

 This resource is a layered TIFF file, with guides (to help you position your potential shot), and in the background Dribble’s popular page.
 Nothing more, nothing less.